What if I already have extensive experience operating heavy equipment or as a mechanic technician?+

 Yes.
-Continuing education and certification classes are available to journeymen on an on-going basis.
-Also, the program offers training on new technology that comes into the industry.
+Continuing education and certification classes are available to eligible journeyworkers on an on-going basis.
+Also, the Program offers training on new technology that comes into the industry.

 Is this an occupation that I can make a career?+

-Due to the attractive wage and benefit package that is available the opportunity is there for a possible life-long career.
+Due to the attractive wage and benefit package that is available, there is an opportunity for a possible life-long career.
 Many members of the Operating Engineers are at this moment enjoying a comfortable retirement.
 But, just like any other career, you get out of it what you put into it.

 What if I have no construction or mechanical experience?+

-Those who have the desire and ambition can succeed due to the structured training available through the program.
-Many people who had little or no experience before entering the program have gone on to be very successful members of the Operating Engineers.
+Those who have the desire and ambition can succeed due to the structured training available through this Program.
+Many people who had little or no experience before entering this Program have gone on to be very successful members of the Operating Engineers.

 How do I know if this a reputable training program?+